TheAlgorithms/Algorithms-Explanation/CONTRIBUTING.md

 You should structure your explanations using headings.
 The top-level heading should be the name of the algorithm or data structure to be explained

-Subsequent sub-headings may be:
+Subsequent sub-headings *may* be:

 1. Problem solved by the algorithm
 2. Design/approach of the algorithm
-3. Detailed (yet not too technical) description of the algorithm
+3. Detailed (yet not too technical) description of the algorithm, usually including (pseudo)-code
-4. Analysis (best/worst/average cases, time & space complexity)
+4. Analysis (proof of correctness, best/worst/average cases, time & space complexity)
-5. Walkthrough of how the algorithm processes example inputs
+5. Walkthrough(s) of how the algorithm processes example input(s)
+6. Application(s) of the algorithm
-6. Further resources such as reference implementations, videos or other explanations
+7. Further resources such as reference implementations, videos or other explanations

 ### Capitalization